gofynd/fdk-client-python/documentation/platform/CONFIGURATION.md

-Get brands by company for current sales channel
+Get brands by company.
+Brand has information about name, value, brand logo, brand banner and brand portrait image.

 *Returned Response:*